Virginia Beach Distracted Driving Accident Lawyer

 Federal regulations make it illegal for truck drivers to use hands-free phones anywhere in the United States.

 Accidents caused by distracted drivers injure and kill thousands of people every year including pedestrians, cyclists and other drivers and passengers.
 The problem gets more serious every year as technology advances.
 Cooper Hurley Injury Lawyers works with our clients to determine the cause of every accident.
-If you have been hurt in an accident caused by a distracted driver, we fight hard to ensure you get the compensation you need.
+If you have been hurt in an accident caused by a distracted driver, our Virginia Beach law firm coujld fight hard to ensure you get the compensation you need.